• Japanese used vehicle

 Local Transport 2-3% Port to final destination

 Understanding each cost helps prevent budget surprises later.
 Vehicle price depends on age, mileage, and condition.
 Inspection fees vary slightly by vehicle size category.
 Freight costs change with fuel prices and season.
-Duties are calculated based on the combined vehicle value and age.
+Duties are calculated based on the vehicle's value and age.
 Port fees include storage, handling, and documentation processing.
-Local transport depends on the distance from Dar es Salaam.
-Hidden fees appear when documentation has errors or delays.
+Local transport depends on distance from Dar es Salaam.
+Hidden fees arise when documentation contains errors or is delayed.

 Sample Budget Ranges by Vehicle Type

-Compact sedans cost $3,000-$6,000 landed in Tanzania, typically.
-SUVs range from $8,000 to $15,000, depending on model and year—pickup trucks cost between $6,000 and $12,000 for standard models.
-Add 25-35% to the Japanese FOB price to cover all costs.
+Compact sedans typically cost $3,000-$6,000 landed in Tanzania.
+SUVs range from $8,000 to $15,000 depending on the model and year.
+Pickup trucks range from $6,000 to $12,000 for common models.
+Add 25-35% to the Japanese FOB price for complete costs.
 Older vehicles pay lower duties but face higher repair costs.
 Newer cars cost more upfront but offer better reliability.
-Calculate the total landed cost before comparing vehicle options.
-Check the cost of a car in Japan for baseline pricing.
+Calculate total landed cost before comparing vehicle options.
+Check how much a car costs in Japan for baseline pricing.

 How to Reduce Total Landed Cost Without Cutting Corners